 What Are Greek Bank ATMs Like?

-There are ATMs available in most cities in Greece, as well as in Mykonos.
-You will run into the most common banks and ATMs: Alpha Bank, Bank of Cyprus, Eurobank, National Bank, and Western Union.
-Most ATMs are located in Chora, while some more prominent hotels and resorts also have their own.
+There are ATMs available in most cities in Greece, as well as in Mykonos island.
+These are the most common banks and ATMs you will run into: Alpha Bank, Bank of Cyprus, Eurobank, National Bank, and Western Union.
+Most ATMs are located in Mykonos town, Chora, while some Mykonos luxury hotels and resorts also have their own.

-ATMs can run out of money during the tourist season and weekends but are usually restocked during midweek.
-If you’re trying to search for some nearby ATMs on the island, remember that in Greek, they are called mihanima.
+ATMs can run out of money during the summer season and weekends but are usually restocked during midweek.
+If you’re trying to find a nearby ATM on the island and you want to ask a local where to go, remember that in Greek, the ATMs are called mihanima.

-Better Use a Debit Card While You Travel
+It’s Better to Use a Debit Card When You Travel

 Most people use a debit card to pay when traveling, as almost every place accepts them.
 When choosing between credit or debit cards, most believe that debit cards are more convenient during travel.
 However, it’s best to contact your bank and ask them about exchanges, foreign withdrawals, and similar additional charges you may experience.